 Here's our "TLDR" Review

-Download ShopSavvy AppCompare prices for anything in real-time, set price alerts, watch for deals by keyword, and much more
+Download ShopSavvy AppCompare prices across thousands of stores in real-time, set price alerts, watch for deals by keyword, and much more.

 Install ShopSavvy Browser ExtensionCompare and track prices automatically while you shop online at thousands of websites.